colbycade/family-task-manager/README.md

   - Additionally, each user has a role: either 'Parent' or 'Child'.
   - A parent can remove family members and change their roles, as well as delete tasks from a task list.
   - A child can only add tasks and mark them as completed

+## WebSocket deliverable

+For this deliverable I used webSocket to display a family event log for task completion.

+**Backend listens for WebSocket connection** - Completed in peerProxy.js **Frontend makes WebSocket connection** - Completed in home.js **Data sent over WebSocket connection** - Completed in home.js
+- Upon a task being marked as complete, the frontend sends the user and task information through webSocket
+- Upon any update to a task list, the frontend sends a reload request through webSocket **WebSocket data displayed** - The event log and task lists are updated in real time!
+- User and task data is received and displayed in the event log of all other family members
+- When a reload request is received from someone in the same family, the task list is refreshed to provide real time updates